(a) All of the following shall occur prior to the performance of a remote electronic notarial act:

 (5) The remotely located principal shall verbally state what documents are being signed for the notarial record or describe the general nature of the transaction.

-(6) The location of the remotely located principal shall be verified by geolocation via communication technology.
+(6) The location of the remotely located principal shall be verified by geolocation via communication technology or by self-attestation.

 (b) In addition to the prohibitions contained in N.C.
 Gen. Stat. § 10B-134.3 and N.C.
-Gen. Stat. § 10B-20, a remote electronic notary shall refuse to perform a remote electronic notarial act if any of the following applies:
+Gen. Stat. § 10B-20, an electronic notary shall refuse to perform a remote electronic notarial act if any of the following applies:

-(2) The remote electronic notary becomes aware that the communication technology is not secure.
+(2) The electronic notary becomes aware that the communication technology is not secure.

 (3) The electronic signature of the remotely located principal cannot be attached to the electronic document for signature.

-(4) Unless an oath is being administered, the remote electronic notary’s electronic notarial certificate and seal cannot be attached to the electronic document using an electronic technology that renders any subsequent change or modification to the document evident.
+(4) Unless an oath that is not associated with a document is being administered, the electronic notary’s electronic notarial certificate and seal cannot be attached to the electronic document using an electronic technology that renders any subsequent change or modification to the document evident.

 (1) The notary is physically located in this State at the time the oath or affirmation is administered to the remotely located witness.